 There are some amazing play doh sets these days but I’ve found they are better suited to older children (mine still get it out occasionally at 7 and 9) as it can be hard for toddlers to squeeze it hard enough to get the desired effect.
 For toddlers, all that’s required is a rolling pin, cookie cutters or maybe a simple play dough tool kit.

 I have without doubt had my money’s worth out of our play kitchen.
 We started off with a cheaper plastic one* but it soon became clear it was going to be used a lot and as it’s quite a large toy we decided to invest in a wooden one* that wouldn’t be an eyesore for years to come.

 You’ll also need some play food to go along with it as well as some pots and pans.
 Toddlers love making pretend meals and delivering them to people so it’s nice to have a good selection, this set even comes with a tray which they’ll love.
 As they get older you can start to create menus and set up mini restaurants.

 Boy or girl, every toddler loves to spot buses, trucks and fire engines when they’re out and about so vehicles are a great introduction to the “small world” play they’ll do more of when they’re preschoolers.

 You’ll want to stick to fairly big and chunky ones at this age (rather than the match box style).
 The Vtech Toot Toot range* is good.
 Ones that make sounds and have flashing lights are particularly popular if you can live with It!

-So those are the 6 toys your toddler needs to keep them entertained and out of trouble.
+So those are the 6 Essential toys for toddlers to keep them entertained and out of trouble.
 You might also enjoy this post about Outside Toys for Toddlers and this post about play kitchens.
-If you’re trying to entertain a baby rather than a toddler, check out the only 6 toys your baby needs.
+If you’re trying to entertain a baby rather than a toddler, check out the 6 essential toys for babies.